bitcoin/bitcoin/binaries/release/mac/README.md

   Referenced from: /Applications/Raven-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
   Reason: image not found
 ```
-You will need to copy libboost_system.dynlib to libboost_system-mt.dynlib in the /Applications/Raven-Qt.app/Contents/Frameworks folder
+You will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Raven-Qt.app/Contents/Frameworks folder